 Clinical Scientific Review Committee

-QA audits are performed by the Office for Protocol Compliance.
+Quality Assurance (QA) audits are performed by the Office for Protocol Compliance.
 Monitoring for accrual is performed by the CSRC.
-Serious adverse events (SAEs) are reported by CTO staff to the Cancer IRB, and the routine monitoring of SAEs is performed by the Data Safety and Monitoring Committee.
+Serious adverse events (SAEs) are reported by CTO staff to the Cancer IRB, and the routine monitoring of SAEs is performed by the Data & Safety Monitoring Committee.

 The mission of the CSRC is to evaluate the scientific validity of all proposed OSUCCC – James clinical trials and to monitor the scientific progress and accrual status of open trials.